open-metadata/OpenMetadata/openmetadata-docs/content/openmetadata/connectors/database/redshift/index.md

 </Note>

+#### **SSL Configuration**

+In order to integrate SSL in the Metadata Ingestion Config, the user will have to add the SSL config under connectionArguments which is placed in the source.

+##### **SSL Modes**

+There are couple of types of SSL modes that Redshift supports which can be added to ConnectionArguments, they are as follows:
+- **disable**: SSL is disabled and the connection is not encrypted.

+- **allow**: SSL is used if the server requires it.

+- **prefer**: SSL is used if the server supports it.
+Amazon Redshift supports SSL, so SSL is used when you set sslmode to prefer.

+- **require**: SSL is required.

+- **verify-ca**: SSL must be used and the server certificate must be verified.

+- **verify-full**: SSL must be used.
+The server certificate must be verified and the server hostname must match the hostname attribute on the certificate.

+For more information, you can visit [Redshift SSL documentation](https://docs.aws.amazon.com/redshift/latest/mgmt/connecting-ssl-support.html)
 ### 7. Schedule the Ingestion and Deploy

 Scheduling can be set up at an hourly, daily, or weekly cadence.
 The